Elizabeth Malson on January 15, 2019

 Understand Your Family Needs

 Childcare costs are often the second largest family expense and the salary you can afford to pay is one of the most important elements to finding a great nanny.
 What is your budget?
-When you have determined how much you can invest in childcare, you can then determine the tasks you need completed.
+When you have determined how much you can invest in childcare, you can then determine the tasks you need to be completed.
 How many hours of childcare are needed?
 Do you need backup care if the nanny isn’t available?
 Do you need overnight care?
 Take time to write out as many of the logistical needs as possible and create a separate list of all the activities and tasks that need to be completed.

 Align Your Needs to Childcare Job Titles